 Perhaps in part because of the city’s rapid growth, Sacramento also suffers from significant substance abuse and mental health problems.
 Traditional drugs of abuse like alcohol, crystal meth, and heroin are widely abused by the wealthy and the disenfranchised alike.
 In recent years, however, “legal” prescription drugs are becoming increasingly problematic.
 The opioid epidemic has hit Sacramento hard, due to the wide availability of prescription opioids like fentanyl and oxycodone.
 As overdoses continue to rise, it is important for individuals with addictions to have resources for recovery.

 Fortunately, for individuals living in Sacramento, the city is home to a wide variety of quality sober living homes.
-Even in adjacent cities, like Los Angeles, sober livings and other recovery resources are widely available.
+Even in adjacent cities, sober living homes and other recovery resources are widely available.
 California has more sober living homes than any other state in the United States.
 Moreover, it is well known for a particular type of sober living home — structured sober livings — which offers more support, structure, and scheduling than traditional sober living facilities.
-Sober living homes in Sacramento offer individuals with drug and alcohol addictions an opportunity to pursue recovery, but enrolling in a sober living outside Sacramento can be even more helpful, as a change of environment can help one make a fresh start.
+Sober living homes in Sacramento offer individuals with drug and alcohol addictions an opportunity to pursue recovery, but enrolling in a sober living home outside Sacramento can be even more helpful, as a change of environment can help one make a fresh start.

 What Is A Sober Living House?